BurakCANKURT/usak-natural-gas-clustering/README.md

 ![Outliers](./media/ss4.png)
 ---

-🏆 What I Learned
+🏆 What I Learned (Folium’suz Doğru Versiyon)

-- Applying unsupervised learning techniques (clustering, anomaly detection) on real-world datasets.
+- Applying unsupervised learning techniques such as KMeans, Agglomerative Clustering, and DBSCAN on real-world consumption data for customer segmentation.
-- Dimensionality reduction with PCA for effective visualization.
-- Integrating data science models into interactive web applications using Streamlit.
-- Creating geospatial visualizations with Folium.
+- Understanding and implementing anomaly detection methods like Z-Score analysis and Isolation Forest to identify unusual consumption behaviors.
+- Utilizing Principal Component Analysis (PCA) for dimensionality reduction and improving cluster visualization clarity.
+- Combining exchange rate data with consumption patterns to analyze the potential external influences on customer behaviors.
+- Building an interactive, user-friendly Streamlit-based dashboard to present clustering results and anomaly detection outcomes effectively.